 Our winter countdown has officially begun and we are so excited for when the first flakes grace us with their presence.
-In the meantime, as we dream about shredding all the pow, we are here to help you create your dream winter vacation.
+In the meantime, as we dream about shredding all the pow, we are here to help you create your dream vacation to Jackson Hole in winter.
 We have quite an extensive network or Abode Luxury Rentals around Jackson and you might be overwhelmed and unsure which neighborhood is best for you.
-Below we’ll highlight a couple of areas that might help you narrow down your rental search.
+Below we’ll highlight a couple of areas that might help you narrow down your rental search!

 WHERE TO STAY

 Complete with one of the most well-known ski resorts in the world minutes to the north and the rustic town of Wilson directly to the south, the West Bank area of Jackson is an ideal locale offering proximity and privacy.
 With Unparalleled Views of Surrounding Mountains and the Snake River, the West Bank offers endless outdoor recreation opportunities including hiking, snowmobiling, backcountry skiing, and the finest fly fishing opportunities the Rocky Mountain region has to offer on Fish Creek, the Snake River, and the countless natural tributaries formed in the many drainages leading to the river basin.

 *** Some properties in this area limit one reservation per 30 day period.
 Inquire with the reservation specialist for more details.

 Check out some of our favorite West Bank properties below or browse all of our West Bank properties here.